'Abbott Elementary' star Quinta Brunson interrupts Jimmy Kimmel and grabs an apology

 Earlier Wednesday, Brunson and her cast mates fielded questions from TV critics during a virtual panel discussion, with Ralph expressing her displeasure with Kimmel's Emmy act.
 "I was like, 'Oh, the disrespect, Jimmy,'" Ralph recalled.

 She sarcastically referred to it as "lovely that he was lying on the floor during her wonderful acceptance speech.
-"I told him too, to his face, and he understood," said Ralph.
+"I told him too, to his face, and he understood," Ralph said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.